clitetailor/react-epic/docs/StoreAndDI.md

 The fourth version i haven't come up with so contributions are welcome! 😄

+Bonus: If you need some advance tools to work with deep nesting state, consider using [Reselect](https://github.com/reduxjs/reselect)

 Next: [React Epic Breakdown Cookbook](BreakdownCookbook.md)

 To top: [Table of Contents](Wiki.md)